canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 Importing multiple modules
 </summary>

-You can import multiple modules too.
+You can import multiple modules that load CanJS.
 The following shows putting components into their own modules:

 - __index.html__
   ```html